Why and Which surfboard leash, Traction-Pad or Fins to choose?

 Check out the pictures fins on AMAZON

 This set-up is known to be very stable and responsive.
 The larger fins generally go in the front of the board while smaller on the middle or rear part of the board.
-Quad fin set-up is designed like the twin-fin, to have the equal amount of fins on each side.
+Quad fin set-up is designed like the twin-fin, to have an equal amount of fins on each side.

 Check out the pictured fins on AMAZON